CNZSilverPriest/CNZSilverPriest/README.md

 </div>

 ##

+### 📌 Experience & Projects

+### 🔹 **VEX Robotics National Championship - Team Captain, Programmer, Controller and Builder**
+- Designed and implemented **PID control algorithms** in C++ for autonomous robot navigation.
+- Led a team in optimizing **motor movements, trajectory planning, and real-time debugging**.
+- Collaborated with mechanical engineers to enhance hardware-software integration.
+- Achieved **Tournament Champion** at Australia and China's National competitions, **Tournament Finalist** at New Zealand's National Championship.

+### 🔹 **Front-End Development & AI Chatbot (IT Project COMP30022 at the University of Melbourne)**
+- Built a responsive and intuitive UI using **Next.js, TypeScript, and Tailwind CSS**.
+- Designed a chatbot interface where the **first message box represents user queries** and the **second represents AI responses**.
+- Led **Firebase deployment** and implemented **state management with Context API**.
+- Implemented **secure authentication mechanisms** with Firebase.
+- Deployed the front-end to a production environment.

+##

 - 🌟 *Passionate about problem-solving, innovation, collaboration, communication, front-end development and cybersecurity!*
 - 🌱 I’m currently learning **Unity, Solid Works and Live2D**
 ##